thejjw/cache-killer-chrome-extension/README.md

    - Use wildcards for subdomains: `*.google.com`, `*.wikipedia.org`
    - Local development: `localhost`, `*.local`
    - **Import/Export**: Import domain lists from text files or export current configuration
-   - **Validation**: All domains are validated against RFC standards during import/manual entry
+   - **Validation**: All domains are validated against RFC 1035 standards during import/manual entry
 4. **Visual feedback**:
    - When enabled: Icon turns red with mode badge ("ON(A)", "ON(I)", or "ON(E)")
    - When disabled: Icon is gray with no badge
    - Domain count shown in popup
    - The popup will tell you if the extension is affecting the current page
-5. **Automatic reload**: When enabling, the current tab will automatically reload to apply changes

 ## Import/Export Domains